 I was late to the quinoa bandwagon.
 I only discovered it long after cooks way cooler than me had found it and done wonderful, creative things with it.
 At first, I didn’t really know what to do with it – so I seasoned it the same way I would couscous if I was making it as a quick side dish.
 Surprise!
 It was super good and I have been making it that way ever since.
 This particular dish makes a regular appearance as a side.
-But we also love quinoa in Creamy Chicken Quinoa and Broccoli Casserole, as the base for Shrimp Scampi – and leftovers get used up in this yummy Chicken Vegetable Soup (designed especially for using up leftover quinoa, pasta or rice).
-If you don’t keep pinenuts around, try it with toasted walnuts!
+But we also love quinoa in Creamy Chicken Quinoa and Broccoli Casserole, If you don’t keep pinenuts around, try it with toasted walnuts!

 - 2 tbsp olive oil